SegaraRai/fraci/README.md

         digitBase: BASE64,
         lengthBase: BASE64,
       },
+      // You can add more fractional index columns if you want.
+      // "anotherTable.anotherColumn": { ... },
     } as const,
     // The maximum number of retries to generate a new fractional index when a conflict occurs.
     // The default is 10.